 Create goals for the event.
 It's crucial to create goals for yourself before attending the event and place these goals somewhere outside of your usual comfort zone.
 Deciding how many people you want to meet is key to a successful mixer.
 Stick with your number, make sure to exchange business cards, and write notes on each card you receive.

 Be sure to listen and ask questions.
 Sure, a mixer is a great way to boost your personal aspirations, but leave any "quick-fix" notions at the door.
 This is not the place to close a deal.
 Making connections is about developing a relationship with businesses and the people apart of them, which takes time and effort.
 Use a mixer as an opportunity to socialize and really listen; you might be surprised just how much gain can come of genuine interaction and interest.

 Follow Up.
 So, you were the life of the party: you wined and dined, you introduced yourself to everyone there, you even have a handsome collection of business cards.
 These efforts will all be in vain, however, IF there is no follow up.
 The best way to do this is by writing a quick and simple email with an added personal touch (this is where the business cards you took notes on can come in handy).
 The professionals you met will appreciate the gesture and this can open the door to future business opportunities and the possibility of a friendship.

 If you made it through this article, give yourself a nice pat on the back.
 You're one step closer to breathing life into your business and positively impacting your personal wellbeing; it's science.
-GAB's next mixer will be held at D.M.
-Weil Gallery on Thursday, September 22nd from 6:00 pm - 8:00 pm.
-There will be wine.
+GAB's next mixer will be held at Gardiner Brewing Company on Thursday, January 17th from 6:00 pm - 8:00 pm.
+There will be beer.
 There will be snacks.
 And hopefully, there will be a confident, I-completed-my-checklist, you.

 For questions, inquiries or more information on what we do at Gardiner Association of Businesses, explore our new page, www.gabny.com.